decatur/gridchen/README.md

 # Issues

 * !
 Editing the active cell must scroll it into view.
+* Paste must select pasted region (pasted region differs from selection if selection cannot be tiled by source)
 * Using slider will blur grid.
 * Edit mode should show the **raw** data, not the formatted value.
 * Only honour first sortDirection!
-* Handling of Infinity and NaN
+* Handling of Infinity and NaN (#NV in de-de)

 # TODO